crmcarecloud/api-php-client/docs/Api/CampaignProductsApi.md

 Create a campaign product

-Add a new campaign product
+Add a new campaign product.

 ### Example
 ```php